ddev/ddev/docs/content/users/install/phpstorm.md

 Install and enable the plugin, then [set up `phpunit`](#enabling-phpunit) since it doesn’t yet handle that for you.

+### Additional Step for Mutagen
+Please note that if you use mutagen (If you use Colima you will use mutagen by default.
+If you use Docker Desktop, you may opt-into using Mutagen), you will need an additional configuration task to setup your PHP Interpreter even if you are using this plugin.

+1. Open Preferences
+2. Navigate to PHP
+3. Edit the Path Mappings
+4. Add a path mapping that maps Local: /Users/<your_username>/<your_project_root>/ to Remote:/var/www/html

+PhpStorm mistakenly maps your project root to `/var/tmp/html`.
+Whenever you run a test / process in phpstorm that requires file permissions you'll likely run into a permission error.
+If you continue to run into file permission errors fix the offending folder by setting permissive permissions on it. `chmod 777 <directory>`

 ## Manual Setup

 If you’re not using the DDEV Integration Plugin, you can follow these steps instead: